How to have a great 2022

 If you want something you don’t have, a camper van, a house, a partner, think about what it is those things will give you, what’s underneath them?
 A feeling of freedom, security, of being settled, being loved?
 If you focus on the feeling you want, then it leaves the door open to things other than the thing you’ve attached it to.

-Maybe it's the 'how'.
-How you show up in the world and how the world shows up for you.
+Maybe it's the 'how.'
+How you show up in the world and how the world shows up for you, which of course is the same thing.
 It might be that you want things a little slower, faster, easier, more fun, you get the idea.

 Or you may just want more of something, like being in nature, knowing already that it gives you peace, perspective, nourishment.
 An image maybe just the thing, an animal, a tree, a mountain.
-You could even draw/paint your own image, a theme doesn't have to be a word/words.
+You could even draw/paint your own image, a theme doesn't have to be words.

-If you fancy creating your own theme for 2021 and would like to do it with other people (I promise, it’s fun), I’m running my ‘New Year creative writing workshop - set your theme for the year ahead’ (on Zoom) on 2 and 10 January (two options, 2nd almost full).
-For more info, go to: https://www.meetup.com/Life-writing/events/ or shout if you have any questions at firstname.lastname@example.org.
+If you fancy creating your own theme for 2022 and would like to do it with other people (I promise, it’s fun,) I’m running my ‘Theme for the year - Write for your Life special' workshop and takes place on two separate dates.
+January 8th and January 15th.